joshohagan17/graphics-programming-links/README.md

 # Graphics programming resources

-**A searchable list of graphics programming resources to help with programming.**
+🍇 A searchable list of graphics programming resources to help with programming. 🍇

-# Intro
+# Why read this doc?
 This document contains a large list of graphics programming resources I found from some googling.
 This document is incredibly useful when conducting research before implementing a graphics technique in code as:
 - There are so many unique ways different tech demos and games tackle the same graphics problems.
 - Many techniques are also buried in the web, so having a consolidated searchable list helps immensely.